prettydiff/biddle/readme.md

 * command **global** is complete
 * command **hash** is complete
 * command **help** is complete
-* command **list** is complete
+* command **install** is complete
 * command **markdown** is complete
+* command **publish** is complete
+* command **uninstall** is complete
 * command **unpublish** is complete
+* command **unzip** is complete
 * command **zip** is complete

-* command **unzip** is complete
+* command **test** will be the last thing to be marked as complete

-* although **list** is marked as complete for thorough testing is required
+* command **list** requires testing
-* command **publish** is removed from complete status.
-Variant publications by exclusion lists need to be worked out.
-* need to add a **global** command to allow users to promote biddle to global shell execution
-* add support for a *.biddleignore* file, this file contain a list of items to not include in the published zip
-  - File is read
-  - Support and processing is not added yet
-  - Will not include support for comments or wildcards in initial launch
-* add support for *variants* in package.json, which allows named variants where each has a custom ignore list
-* Work on **install** is *blocked* pending configuration work
-  - Hash files must now become JSON storing hash, name, and version
-  - ZIP approach needs to be reevaluated... details in next point
+* command **status** is not started
-* need to work out *global* install switch
+* need to work out *global* switch for **install** command
-* Advanced configuration work is *underway now*.
-Configuration details will go into the app's package.json file.
-  - I need to revise the approach to creating ZIP files.
-I cannot simply point to a directory and zip it for security reasons.
-Instead I will need to index the child items of the target directory for addition to a ZIP file.
-The reason has to do with potential (malicious) naming collisions uniformity violations.
-  - Allow restriction of named directories when creating a zip so that production only packages don't have dev dependencies, build systems, unit tests, systems files, and so forth
-  - Allow definition of custom default locations.
-* Work on **status** is not started.
-This command will compare an installed application's version against a published version to determine if out of date.
-  - Must allow an app name as an argument to manually check that application or *all* to check all installed applications
-  - Status automation or intervals would be nice... such as checking app versions once a week and providing a message when out of date
-* Work on **uninstall** command is *blocked* pending completion of **install**.
-  - Must delete the application
-  - Must remove the application from the **list**
+* OS specific commands need to be moved to the top of the file for clearer visibility
+* there is a minor bug in the *lint* phase of the **test** command where the program occasionally exit early
+* documentation is required for
+   - package.json
+   - directory structure and file requirements
+   - installed.json and published.json structures

 ## Supported commands
-Commands are the third command line argument, or second if the optional *node* argument is absent.
+Commands are the third command line argument, or second if the *node* argument is absent.
 Commands are case insensitive, but values and local paths are case sensitive.
 All local address are either absolute from the root or relative from the current working directory.

 ### get
 Merely downloads the requested resource and saves it as a file with the same filename.
 If the filename is not provided in the URI the final directory up to the domain name will become the filename, and if for some reason that doesn't work the default filename is *download.xxx*.